-With their trailing ears and adorably drooping faces, Basset Hounds are beloved pups—but did you know the breed originated in sixth-century France, as hunting cousins to the longer-legged Bloodhound?
-Here’s everything else you need to know about these jowly jewels of dogs:
+With their trailing ears and adorably drooping faces, Basset Hounds are beloved dogs—but did you know the breed originated in sixth-century France, as hunting cousins to the longer-legged Bloodhound?
+Here’s everything else you need to know about these jowly jewels of dogs.

 The Basset Hound’s powerful sense of smell is second only to the Bloodhound’s, and not just the nose doing the work.
 Those long ears help to stir smells up toward the nose, and the droopy skin on the face holds the smell close, for maximum olfactory impact.
 This is why Basset Hounds consistently perform so well in AKC Scent Work and Tracking, not to mention the dedicated sport of Basset Hound Field Trials.